 Why? we are not sure, maybe it is just so out of the way, you really feel you have taken a wrong turn, and while advertised it’s not really clear what you are visiting.
 So while this doesn’t really fit the definition of a hidden gem, it kind of is in a hidden in Plain sight kind of way.
 We just wanted to include it to help it get the recognition it deserves.

 The Gardens are pretty delightful and a National Historic Landmark, filled with beautiful plants and trees that draw in Hawaiian birds.
-The Coastal locations is very beautiful and the gardens are worth the trip themselves.
+The Coastal location is very beautiful and the gardens are worth the trip themselves.
 However, the Real Star is the Heiau.

 A Heiau is a Hawaiian Temple and the Pi’ilani Heiau is one of the best-preserved and the largest known Heiau in the State of Hawaii.
 We say “known” as there could well be others that are unknown as this one was only recently recovered from the jungle.
 The Huge 3 Acre Stone Temple, with its 50ft high walls, is an imposing sight, reminiscent of the Mayan Ruins found in South America.
 These Huge Stone structures were not even built by the native Hawaiians but by the people before them, possibly the near Mythical Menehune.

-This lost temple reclaimed from the jungle has huge cultural and spiritual significance and really helps connect you to the Real Hawaii.
+This lost temple reclaimed from the jungle has huge cultural and spiritual significance and really helps connect you to Real Hawaii.
 With so many stops and things to see on Hana, it is unthinkable that the Kahanu Gardens and Temple are so often skipped, but that is the truth, don’t be one f the many who miss out.

 9 – Kanaio Beach – South Maui

-Beaches in Maui are stunning and beautiful, Some of the best in the world, with azure blue water golden sands, lush green backdrops and postcard-perfect blue sky’s.
+Beaches in Maui are stunning and beautiful, Some of the best in the world, with azure blue water golden sands, lush green backdrops, and postcard-perfect blue skies.
 Finding one that is not filled with sun worshipers or bathers is a serious challenge, however.
 Even the Remote Red Sand Beach of Hana or the clothes optional little beach will still be littered with people.
 However, Kanaio Beach along the King’s Highway is one such beach that can often be found absolutely deserted.

 There is a reason, it is not exactly easy to get to.
-First, you head down a single track road, across barren lava fields, before you run out of road and need to abandon the car.
+First, you head down a single-track road, across barren lava fields, before you run out of road and need to abandon the car.
 You then have to hike Miles across Desolate and barren Lava fields along a rough and ready track until you finally find this remote and wild cove.
-It also has little in the way of a beach, instead of sand you get sharp Lava Rubble to if you want to swim (and you will after that hike) Remember to bring Water Shoes.
+It also has little in the way of a beach, instead of sand you get sharp Lava Rubble so if you want to swim (and you will after that hike) Remember to bring Water Shoes.
 And Finally being on the remote lava coast it is highly likely the surf will be pounding and ruin any chance of swimming or enjoying the water.

 Well if it was easy it wouldn’t be deserted, would it!